anantjain-xyz/anantjain.dev/_posts/roadmapping-for-startups/index.md

 ### Step 2: Create the Product Roadmap

-- Identify key projects in Linear that should be prioritized for the next quarter.
+- Identify key projects that should be prioritized for the next quarter.
 - Focus the team on one or two themes per quarter rather than spreading efforts across many projects.
 - Rate each project's Impact and Effort, including brief justifications to enable asynchronous feedback.
 - Sort the table by `Impact/Effort`